 Whether you’re treating yourself to a spa break or exploring a new city, here are the things you need to pack to have a super enjoyable 48 hours or less.

-1. Health Essentials
+1. Swimming Essentials

+Health comes first, people!
+Hand sanitiser and/or wipes are essentials for any trip to keep the bugs at bay.
 Oh, and if there’s one thing that can ruin any trip, it’s a sudden headache that just won’t go away or an unexpected injury.
-Ouch.

 Carrying a mini first aid kit* full of plasters, bandages and cleansing wipes won’t guarantee that you have a totally accident-free overnight stay, but it will certainly help put your mind at rest.
+Just add tissues, painkillers and any important medication and you’re good to go.

-2. Electronics
+3. Electronics

-Likewise, if you think you might want to capture some memories — and you don’t want to take your phone everywhere with you — don’t forget your camera.
+As for the slightly less necessary electronics, you may need to take your tablet or laptop, especially if you’re mid-way through a series on Netflix or Disney Plus.
+If you think you might want to capture some memories — and don’t want to take your phone everywhere with you — don’t forget your camera.

-But one electronic you can definitely ditch is the travel hairdryer.
+One electronic you can definitely ditch is the travel hairdryer.
 Even if you plan on washing your hair, most hotels and Airbnbs will have one anyway giving you more space for an extra pair of shoes…

-3. Two Outfits
+4. Two Outfits

 Strictly speaking, you only need two outfits for an overnight trip — the one you go in and the one you come back in.